tronkko/js-vector/README.md

 ```

 The array representation is especially useful in computation as it allows
-you to create temporary vectors easily.
+you to create temporary vectors on the fly.
 For example, instead of creating
 vector (1,0,0) explicitly as in
 ```
 v.add (new Vector (1, 0, 0));
 ```
-you simply use an array
+you can simply use an array instead
 ```
 v.add ([ 1, 0, 0 ]);
 ```